belguawhale/DiscordSelfBot/README.md

 You can find me on Discord as belungawhale#4813.

 ## Installation
-Clone this repository, edit the Username and Password fields at the bottom of selfbot.py, and run `python selfbot.py`.
+Clone this repository, edit the Email and Password fields at the bottom of selfbot.py, and run `python selfbot.py` (on UNIX based systems, you may need to run `python3 selfbot.py` or `python3.5 selfbot.py`.
 If you want the bot to auto-restart on Windows, run the provided selfbot.bat file.

 ## Documentation
 The bot only responds to the account the bot is running on, obviously.